JRDSSS/Suzuyacai/README.md

 ### Hi there 👋
 🔭 I’m currently working on kotlin C++
 🌱 I’m currently learning SICP&CSAPP
+🤔 I’m looking for help with Rust and Go.
-📫 How to reach me: https://twitter.com/Suzuya_cl
+📫 How to reach me: